pranayvasani/pranayvasani.github.io/_posts/2020-01-25-HowToBeSuccessful_SamAltman.md

 # How to be successful by Sam Altman

-I would recommend reading Sam Altman's classic [blog](https://blog.samaltman.com/how-to-be-successful) on how to be successful.
+If you haven't read this already then I would definitely recommend reading Sam Altman's classic [blog](https://blog.samaltman.com/how-to-be-successful) on how to be successful.

 My take aways from the blog are as below.